wp-plugins/circupress/readme.txt

 8. Preview your templates in real-time.

 == Changelog ==
+= 1.13 =
+* Corrected the issue with the auto submission of the widget form
+* Alphabetized the template listing
+* Corrected an issue where, if no header image was saved, the sidebar content could not be saved
+* Corrected an unreported issue where the image path could be saved to blank.
 = 1.12 =
 * Corrected an issue with the header image not updating the path on the Customize Tab on the Editor.
 * Added an option to opt in your uploaded list to the daily or weekly subscription.